igrishaev/dynamodb/README.md

 The library provides a number of specs for the API.
 Find them in the `dynamodb.spec` module.
-It's not imported by default to prevent the binary file growing when compiled with GraalVM.
+It's not imported by default to prevent the binary file from growing when compiled with GraalVM.
 That's a known issue when introducing `clojure.spec` adds +20 Mbs to the file.

-Still, those specs are usefull for testing and documentation.
+Still, those specs are useful for testing and documentation.
 Import the specs, then instrument the functions by calling the `instrument` function:

 ```clojure